Safety Tips For Your Space Heater

 Pioneers of America

 In the 18th century, one man would pioneer residential steam heating systems in the United States.
 His name was Stephen Gold, a stove maker from Connecticut.
-He would be granted a U.S. patent for “Improvement in warming houses by steam” in 1854.
+He was granted a U.S. patent for “Improvement in warming houses by steam” in 1854.

 In the later parts of the 18th century, one Professor Warren Johnson taught at a school in Wisconsin where the temperature could only be changed by telling the janitor to adjust the steam valves.
 To make changing the temperature easier, he created a way to tell the janitor that the temperature needed adjusting.
 He didn’t stop here, however.

 In 1885, Johnson patented a thermostat, where to operate the steam valves, compressed air would be employed.
-He went on to establish the Johnson Electric Service Co. that manufactures and installs the system that he created.
+He went on to establish the Johnson Electric Service Co. which manufactures and installs the system that he created.
 He would invent the humidistat in 1905.
 This device could control the humidity inside of a building.

 The Great War

 In the era of World War 1, the heating in most homes was still being tended by hand by people.
 All that changed in 1912, when the first electric coal stoker that could be controlled by a thermostat was placed on the market.
 In the 1920s many manufacturers would release automatic coal systems.

 Gas heating was ridiculed when one Frederic Albert Winslow proposed that gas could be used for heating along with lighting.
 It would be in 1880 when attempts on gas heating would be inspired by the gas utility companies since their revenue was threatened by electric lighting.

 Heating has a long and convoluted history.
 To fully grasp its intricacy, one would need a book.
 But to sum up, everything that has been stated so far, heating’s history stretches as far as the early man with the creation of the fire.
 It persists up to this day to provide comfort to us in the form of the space heater.